osg-htc/user-documentation/documentation/htc_workloads/managing_data/overview.md

 ## Overview

-As a distributed system, jobs can run in different physical locations, where the computers that are executing jobs don't have direct access to the files placed on the Access Point (e.g. in a /home directory).
+As a distributed system, jobs on the OSPool will run in different physical locations, where the computers that are executing jobs don't have direct access to the files placed on the Access Point (e.g. in a `/home` directory).
 In order to run on this kind of distributed system, jobs need to "bring along" the data, code, packages, and other files from the access point (where the job is submitted) to the execute points (where the job will run).